FrankDraw/Restart_to_UEFI/README.md

 # Restart to UEFI

 ### UEFI.EXE
-	Note:  Only for PC with UEFI Firmware.
+	Notice:  Only for PC with UEFI Firmware.

 	If you need it, get this file is enough.

 ### Function: